Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 8. Ordeal, Death, Rebirth
 Episodes: 23, 24, 25, 26, 27, 28, 29, 30

+Jax again tries to stop Max by fighting him in Cyberspace to destory his Cyber.Beast Max tells him that if he loses he will just get another one Jax says And I will take as many times as I needs to.

 Max has been unknowingly aiding the Cyvolters as he the Cyber.Beast he was using was connected to Spike so all of the satellites and/or Hub he won during the tournement belongs to Spike and the Cyvolters now.